tonbridge and malling group logo

 circular

 Leaving the Town Hall car park we’ll climb steps up to Town Hall Gardens and the Great Lines Heritage Park, passing the Chatham Naval Memorial and the Medway Park War Memorial.
 This area marks the former military "line of fire" for the Chatham Lines fortifications.
 Leaving the park, we’ll walk towards the Lower Lines and Pier Road, crossing HMS Chatham Bridge onto St. Mary’s Island.
 Walking alongside Chatham Maritime Marina and the Medway waterfront, we’ll take a break by the stunning Mariners millennium sculpture at Finsborough Ness.
 Continuing along Riverside Walk with Upnor Castle on the opposite bank, we’ll reach Chatham Historic Dockyard.
 The final section of the walk takes us by Brompton Barracks, home of the Royal School of Military Engineering.
-We’ll finish the walk with time to explore Fort Amherst, built in 1756 to protect Chatham Dockyard and the River Medway against a French invasion.
-It’s just a short walk back to the car park from Fort Amherst.
+We’ll finish the walk at Fort Amherst, built in 1756 to protect Chatham Dockyard and the River Medway against a French invasion.
+It’s just a five minute walk back to the car park from Fort Amherst.

 Features